MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/known-issues.md

 To sign in, you must use the Microsoft Dynamics 365 sign-in credentials for your organization.
 It will resemble: johndoe@contoso.onmicrosoft.com.
 You can’t use a Microsoft account (used for Outlook.com, the Windows store, and so on) or your corporate credentials to sign in.

-If you’re seeing any of the following errors please contact your IT administrator or refer to our self-serve documentation at http://aka.ms/guidesdocs.
+If you see any of the following errors, please contact your IT administrator or refer to our self-serve documentation at http://aka.ms/guidesdocs.

 - Guides isn't set up correctly, or you may not have permission to access it.
 Contact your administrator or use the documentation link below.

 - Your client app version does not support your Dynamics 365 Guides solution version.
 Please update your client app, contact your administrator, or see the self-serve documentation http://aka.ms/guidesdocs.

-- You don't have a license to use Guides
+- You don't have a license to use Guides.
 Contact your administrator or sign up for a free trial subscription using the documentation link below.

-#### Staying on account picker more than 25 seconds during HoloLens sign-in will make it unresponsive
+#### Staying on the account picker more than 25 seconds during HoloLens sign-in will make it unresponsive

 When you get to the screen where you can select between different saved accounts on HoloLens, please choose an option within 25 seconds.
 After 25 seconds it will become unresponsive and you will need to restart the app.
 This bug has been fixed on RS5, but still exists on RS4 if you have that installed.